Size & Width Guide

 Tips For Finding Your Perfect Size

-Check that your heel fits snug with no slipping.
+Your heel should fit snug with no slipping.
 The midfoot of the shoe under your arch and over the top of your foot should be snug but not tight.
 You should have enough room in the toe box to wiggle your toes.
+New Balance shoes are made to fit directly out of the box.
+They do not need to be broken in.

-Be sure to try shoes on both feet.
 Your left and right feet may differ in length or width as much as a full size.
-Always buy shoes that fit your larger foot.
+Be sure to measure and try shoes on both feet, and always buy shoes to fit your larger foot.